servomekanism/win-internals/pe-backdoor/notes.md

     `dumpbin.exe /headers filename.exe` and you see the flag `Dynamic base` at the DLL characteristics under the `OPTIONAL HEADER VALUES`, this means that the executable `ImageBase` is randomized at load.
-    * `SectionAlignment`: each section should start at a multiple of this value. the default is `0x1000`.
+    * `SectionAlignment`: each section should start at a multiple of this value, when mapped into memory.
+The default is `0x1000`.
+    * `FileAlignment`: the raw data that comprises each section should be a multiple of this value.
+Default is `0x200`.
     * `SizeOfImage`: Total size of the of the portions of the image that the loader has to take care of.
 It is the size of the region starting at the image base up to the end of the last section.
 The end of the last section is